1. dec. 2024

 The chain reaction

-Each block in a blockchain has a unique hash and the hash of the previous block.
-This is what creates the chain.
-Change the data in one block, and you don’t just have to change that block—you’d have to change every block after it, which is computationally impossible for anyone without the collective power of the network.
+For every block in a blockchain, there’s a unique hash and a hash of the previous block.
+This is what connects the blocks and creates a chain, hence the name blockchain.
+If you were to change one data in a block, you don’t have to change just the block but the entire sequence of blocks that come after it, which is impossible unless you control the majority of mining power of a network.

 A word on security